smart-on-fhir/cumulus-library/docs/first-time-setup.md

 [Cumulus Aggregator](https://docs.smarthealthit.org/cumulus/aggregator/)
 - `generate-sql` and `generate-md` both create documentation artifacts, for users authoring studies
+- `version` will provide the installed version of `cumulus-library` and all present studies

-By default, all available studies will be used by build and export, but you can use or `--target` to specify a specific study to be run.
+You can use `--target` to specify a specific study to be run.
 You can use it multiple times to configure several studies in order.
+You can use `--study-dir` with most arguments to target a directory where you are working on studies/working with studies that aren't available to install with `pip`

-Several pip installable studies will automatically be added to the list of available studies to run.
+Several `pip` installable studies will automatically be added to the list of available studies to run.
 See [study list](./study-list.md) for more details.

 There are several other options - use `--help` to get a detailed list of commands.

-## Example usage: building and exporting the template study
+## Example usage: building and exporting the core study

-Let's walk through configuring and creating a template study in Athena.
+Let's walk through configuring and creating the core study in Athena.
 With this completed, you'll be ready to move on to [Creating studies](./creating-studies.md)).

 - First, follow the instructions in the readme of the [Sample Database](https://github.com/smart-on-fhir/cumulus-library-sample-database), if you haven't already.
-Our follown steps assume you use the default names and deploy in Amazon's US-East zone.
+Our following steps assume you use the default names and deploy in Amazon's US-East zone.
 - Configure your system to talk to AWS as mentioned in the [AWS setup guide](./aws-setup.md)
-- Now we'll build the tables we'll need to run the template study.
+- Now we'll build the tables we'll need to run the core study.
 The `core` study creates tables for commonly used base FHIR resources like `Patient` and `Observation`.
 To do this, run the following command:
 ```bash